 LGBT Pride is the most visible expression of a once invisible, hugely victimised and oppressed minority asserting its rights.
 It’s about us reclaiming a previously hostile space, marching to our rightful place at the centre of Irish society.
 And doing it with noisy conviction and a lot of colourful glamour.
 Christopher Robson’s photographs capture all of this in spectacular and intimate fashion.

 Two years ago, the National Library approached me to help curate a cultural sidebar to the Robson exhibition.
 I jumped at the opportunity to explore the current "state of the queer nation" and especially remind people of the riches that form the Irish Queer Archive (IQA), one of the largest LGBT collections of its kind in the world.

 It was such a big deal when the IQA special collection was transferred to NLI in 2008.
 Here was the state finally taking ownership of LGBT heritage, both symbolically and physically.

 As Ireland’s primary memory keeper, the National Library has a duty of care to all the citizens of Ireland, including those of our sexual and gender minorities, whose lived experience has too often been willfully ignored and excised from our formal historical narratives.

 The Living With Pride photographic exhibition and cultural programme not only reinstates some of that queer lived experience but has much to say about the type of modern, outward-looking and, most importantly, compassionate society we’ve been building these recent years.

 Enjoy the journey.

-'Living With Pride: Photographs by Christopher Robson’ opens to the public at the National Library’s National Photographic Archive, Meeting House Square, Temple Bar, on 9 June.
+'Living With Pride: Photographs by Christopher Robson’ at the National Library’s National Photographic Archive, Meeting House Square, Temple Bar, will close on Sunday, 21st November 2021.